Updated Mar 30, 2026

 What happened to the quality of teaching?

 The quick transition to online learning raised substantive questions about teaching quality for computer science students.
 Staff adapted teaching methods for digital platforms, which can feel very different from face‑to‑face interaction.
-Flexibility in access improved, but without enough practical sessions the depth of understanding and hands‑on experience sometimes suffered.
+Flexibility in access improved, but without enough practical sessions the depth of understanding and hands‑on experience sometimes suffered, which also shaped what students say about computer science course content.

 Feedback from students indicated a mixed experience.
 While some valued the new formats and staff efforts, others missed interaction and on‑the‑spot guidance.
-Variations in staff digital fluency affected delivery, reinforcing the case for ongoing professional development in digital education tools and techniques.
-The digital divide further complicated the picture, so accessible and inclusive practice mattered even more.
+Variations in staff digital fluency affected delivery, reinforcing the case for ongoing professional development in digital education tools and techniques, a theme that also comes through in what computer science students say about their teaching staff.
+The digital divide further complicated the picture, so accessible and inclusive practice mattered even more, especially for diverse cohorts in computer science.

 A clear baseline for digital delivery, with support for staff to meet it, helps students feel teaching quality is consistent.